-71. A bank may engage the following individuals / entities as BCs: - (1) Individuals like retired bank employees, retired teachers, retired government employees and ex-servicemen, individual owners of kirana / medical / Fair Price shops, individual Public Call Office (PCO) operators, agents of Small Savings schemes of Government of India / Insurance Companies, individuals who own Petrol Pumps, authorised functionaries of well-run Self Help Groups (SHGs) which are linked to banks, any other individual including those operating Common Service Centres (CSCs); - (2) NGOs / MFIs set up under Societies / Trust Acts and Section 8 Companies; - (3) Cooperative Societies registered under Mutually Aided Cooperative Societies Acts / Cooperative Societies Acts of States / Multi State Cooperative Societies Act;
+60. A bank may engage the following individuals / entities as BCs: - (1) Individuals like retired bank employees, retired teachers, retired government employees and ex-servicemen, individual owners of kirana / medical / Fair Price shops, individual Public Call Office (PCO) operators, agents of Small Savings schemes of Government of India / Insurance Companies, individuals who own Petrol Pumps, authorised functionaries of well-run Self Help Groups (SHGs) which are linked to banks, any other individual including those operating Common Service Centres (CSCs); - (2) NGOs / MFIs set up under Societies / Trust Acts and Section 8 Companies; - (3) Cooperative Societies registered under Mutually Aided Cooperative Societies Acts / Cooperative Societies Acts of States / Multi State Cooperative Societies Act; - (4) Post Offices;

-- (4) Post Offices - (5) Payments Bank; and - (6) Companies [other than Non-Banking Financial Companies (NBFCs)] registered under the Indian Companies Act, 2013 with large and widespread retail outlets; and - (7) Non-deposit taking NBFCs (NBFCs-ND), subject to the following conditions: - (i) It shall be ensured that there is no comingling of bank funds and those of the NBFC-ND appointed as BC; - (ii) There shall be a specific contractual arrangement between the bank and the NBFC-ND to ensure that all possible conflicts of interest are adequately taken care of; and - (iii) The bank shall ensure that the NBFC-ND does not adopt any restrictive practice such as offering savings or remittance functions only to its own customers and forced bundling of services offered by the NBFC-ND and the bank does not take place.
+- (5) Companies [other than Non-Banking Financial Companies (NBFCs)] registered under the Indian Companies Act, 2013 with large and widespread retail outlets.
+A bank can engage promoter/ promoter group entities on an arm's length basis as BCs with suitable ring-fencing arrangements; - (6) Payments Bank; and - (7) Non-deposit taking NBFCs (NBFCs-ND), subject to the following conditions: - (i) It shall be ensured that there is no comingling of bank funds and those of the NBFC-ND appointed as BC; - (ii) There shall be a specific contractual arrangement between the bank and the NBFC-ND to ensure that all possible conflicts of interest are adequately taken care of; and - (iii) The bank shall ensure that the NBFC-ND does not adopt any restrictive practice such as offering savings or remittance functions only to its own customers and forced bundling of services offered by the NBFC-ND and the bank does not take place.